Skip to main content

 Overview

 The voluntary, community and social enterprise (VCSE) sector in Bristol is diverse.
-It is home to large charities such as the Soil Association, a multitude of smaller local community organisations such as Hartcliffe and Withwood Community Partnership, and regional branches of national charities such as St Mungo’s and the Prince’s Trust.
+It is home to large charities such as the Soil Association, a multitude of smaller local community organisations such as Hartcliffe and Withywood Community Partnership and Heart of BS13, as well as regional branches of national charities such as St Mungo’s and the Prince’s Trust.

 The third sector provides a vital conduit for expertise as well as driving innovation to deliver services to those who need them and empowering communities to support themselves.